Engineering Rank/Select Data Structures for Large-Alphabet Strings: Introduction

-Starting with the seminal work by Jacobson \cite{Jacobson89}, space-efficient data structures have been one of the main lines in data-structure research \cite{AFScacm20}.
-After around 35 years, this is a mature research area with most fundamental theoretical problems already solved.
-Thus, research has slightly turned into the applications of space-efficient data structures and technology transfer.
-Being able to properly implement the theoretical proposals is not trivial \cite{Navarro2016}, usually requiring in-depth studies and strong algorithm engineering.
-The main focus of this paper is the engineering of space-efficient data structures supporting $\rank$ and $\select$ operations on strings.
-In particular, we are interested in big-alphabet strings, which are common in scenarios like information retrieval and natural language processing and introduce additional challenges when implementing them.
-To illustrate this, the most relevant data structures supporting $\rank$ and $\select$ operations on strings are \emph{wavelet trees} \cite{GGVsoda03}, using $n\lg{\sigma}(1+o(1)) + \Theta(\sigma w)$, where $w = \Omega(\lg{n})$ is the word size (in bits) of the word-RAM model we assume in this paper.
-For big $\sigma$, the $\Theta(\sigma w)$ term dominates the space usage. \emph{Wavelet matrices} \cite{CNPis15} tackle this linear alphabet dependency using just $n\lg{\sigma}(1+o(1))$ bits of space, while supporting $\rank$, $\select$, and $\access$ in $\bigoh{\lg{\sigma}}$ time.
-However, they have two main drawbacks: \begin{enumerate} \item The $\bigoh{\lg{\sigma}}$ computation time of the operations can be high in practice, as wavelet matrices are implemented as a bit string on which $\lceil\lg{\sigma}\rceil$ $\rank$ or $\select$ operations are needed to support the corresponding $\rank$ and $\select$ on $s$.
-Operation $\rank$ on bit strings is typically supported in $\sim$25--50 nanoseconds using the most efficient data structures from the \texttt{sdsl} library \cite{GPspe14}, whereas $\select$ on a bit string typically takes $\sim$100--300 nanoseconds.
-On a big-alphabet string, $\lceil\lg{\sigma}\rceil$ can be high, hence the total operation time can become impractical.
+We are particularly interested in large-alphabet strings, which are typical in scenarios like information retrieval and natural-language processing.
+Large alphabets introduce additional challenges when implementing $\rank/\select$ data structures.
+To illustrate this fact, notice the the most relevant data structures supporting $\rank$ and $\select$ operations on strings are \emph{wavelet trees} \cite{GGVsoda03}, using $n\lg{\sigma}(1+o(1)) + \Theta(\sigma w)$ bits of space, where $w = \Omega(\lg{n})$ is the word size (in bits) of the word-RAM model we assume in this paper (we shall use $\lg{x}$ to denote $\lceil\log_2{x}\rceil$).
+For large $\sigma$, the $\Theta(\sigma w)$-bit term (corresponding to wavelet tree pointers) can largely dominate the space usage. \emph{Wavelet matrices} \cite{CNPis15} tackle this linear alphabet dependency using just $n\lg{\sigma}(1+o(1))$ bits of space, while still supporting $\rank$, $\select$, and $\access$ in $\bigoh{\lg{\sigma}}$ time.
+The main idea is to concatenate all the bit vectors that represent the wavelet tree nodes into a single bit vector $\mathsf{wm}[1{..}n\lg{\sigma}]$ so as to replace wavelet tree nodes by operations $\rank$ and $\select$ on the bit vector.
+However, they have two main drawbacks: \begin{enumerate} \item \textbf{The $\bigoh{\lg{\sigma}}$ computation time of $s.\rank$ and $s.\select$ can be high in practice}: although operations $\mathsf{wm}.\rank$ and $\mathsf{wm}.\select$ introduced to compute the wavelet tree pointers are supported in $O(1)$ time \cite{ClarkThesis,Mun96}, they are considerably more expensive than accessing a pointer.
+In particular, operation $\rank$ on a bit string is typically supported in $\sim$25--50 nanoseconds using the most efficient data structures from the \texttt{sdsl} library \cite{GPspe14}, whereas $\select$ typically takes $\sim$100--300 nanoseconds \cite{GPspe14,Kspire22}.
+The $\lceil\lg{\sigma}\rceil$ operations needed to navigate the tree can be high for large-alphabet string, hence the total operation time can become impractical.
 For instance, for the well-known GOV2 collection \cite{gov2}, $\lceil\lg{\sigma}\rceil = 25$, whereas for ClueWeb \cite{clueweb09} we have $\lceil\lg{\sigma}\rceil = 26$.